Injectable HGH Therapy Manual and Wiki Guide

 We need all of the HGH we can get, by replacement therapy and our pituitary secretion.
 The takeaway?
 Never, ever forget to take two days off each week…period.

 As far as when to take your HGH injection, our clients have experienced the best result when taking their dose the first thing in the morning, immediately upon waking up.
 There is a logical reason for this.

 However, there is an exception to the rule.
-If your natural levels of HGH are extremely low, then it may not matter…or even be better to take your injection at night.
-Here’s why…
+If your natural levels of HGH are deficient, then it may not matter…or even be better to take your injection at night.
+Here’s why:

 There is one more option: Distributed Distribution.
 This just means dividing up the dose twice a day.
 Clients are instructed to take two smaller amounts of HGH, once in the morning and once in the evening.
 However, this is still somewhat experimental, and thus relatively rare.

 The good news?
 You won’t have to decide.
 After carefully reviewing your physical condition, age, blood work and current HGH levels, your anti-aging physician will be able to give you precise, clear-cut instructions as to when to take your HGH dose.
 We leave nothing to chance, and there is nothing complicated about it.

 How to obtain the Best Results using Injectable HGH:

 To get the best results from an HGH replacement therapy program, incorporate a consistent health conscious lifestyle.

 Due to the exciting new breakthroughs in anti-aging, life extension, disease prevention and treatment, and science-fiction-like medical technology, our era may be remembered as the stage just before the next gigantic explosion in potential human life-spans: human genetic engineering, which holds the promise of extending life spans almost indefinitely.